Xilinx/Vitis_Libraries/solver/docs/src/user_guide/L2/compiling-and-simulating.rst

         make cleanall run PLATFORM=vck190

-.. note:: It is recommended to run a ``cleanall`` stage before the compiling design, to ensure no stale objects interfere with the compilation process.
+.. note:: It is recommended to run a ``cleanall`` stage before compiling the design to ensure no stale objects interfere with the compilation process.

 .. note:: Platform information (e.g., PLATFORM=vck190) is a requirement of a make build process.
 A list of supported platforms can be found in `L2/tests/aie/<library_element>/description.json` in the "platform_allowlist" section.

 Configuring the Test Case
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To overwrite the default set of parameter, edit the `multi_params.json` file, and add a dedicated named test case or edit one of the existing ones, e.g.:
+To overwrite the default set of parameters, edit the `multi_params.json` file, and add a dedicated named test case or edit one of the existing ones, e.g.:

 .. code-block::